reecelucas/lazily/README.md

 ## Browser Support

-For Intersection API support please refer to [canIuse](https://caniuse.com/#feat=intersectionobserver).
+For Intersection Observer API support please refer to [canIuse](https://caniuse.com/#feat=intersectionobserver).
 In unsupporting browsers it's necessary to load a [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) in order to observe images on scroll.
 In the absence of native or polyfilled support, all images are loaded immediately.

 ## Install